Dr. Jack Lee Anderson - DVM 1965

 Nebraska Veterinary Medical Association 2011

-Dr. Jack Lee Anderson, Columbus, Neb., is the 2011 recipient of the Alumni Recognition Award at the winter meeting of the Nebraska Veterinary Medical Association held Jan.
-21 in Lincoln, Neb.
+Dr. Jack Lee Anderson, Columbus, Neb., was the 2011 recipient of the Alumni Recognition Award at the winter meeting of the Nebraska Veterinary Medical Association held Jan.
+21, 2011 in Lincoln, Neb.

 Dr. Anderson received his DVM from K-State in 1965.
 After graduation, he worked as a captain in the Air Force Veterinary Corps for two years.
 He went into general practice in Sycamore, Ill., from 1967 to 1978, and then founded and practiced a swine consulting practice in Columbus from 1978 to 2005.
 He also owned and managed small animal practices in Fremont, Neb., and Grand Island, Neb., from 1982 to 2007.
 Dr. Anderson participated in the Swine Executive Program at the University of Illinois from 1991-1993.
 He retired in 2007.